teremterem/MiniAgents/README.md

 ### Core Concepts

+- `MiniAgents`: The main context manager for running agents
 - **MiniAgents**: The main class that manages the lifecycle of agents and their interactions.
+- `@miniagent`: Decorator for defining agents
 - **MiniAgent**: A wrapper for an agent function that allows calling the agent.
 - `MiniAgent` - A wrapper around a Python function that allows it to send and receive messages
 - **InteractionContext**: Provides context for the interaction, including the messages and the agent.